Cooking the holiday meal this year could actually reduce your gluten-free holiday stress: Sounds implausible, but it’s true.

 “I never tell anyone what is gluten free until the end of the meal,” Suzy Heller of Andover, Minn., says.
 She cooks gluten free for her 10-year-old son JD.
 He knows the whole meal is safe for him.
 Heller says her guests don’t pre-judge the food.
 “I take a lot of time and care in preparing JD’s food … he deserves something good, everyone does,” she explains.

-This approach will work best if you want to make the entire meal or have guests who aren’t likely to bring unexpected contributions to dinner.
-If your family or friends are bound to show up toting a casserole, a pie or anything with gluten, you may be better off being upfront about your plan to make a completely gluten-free and delicious holiday meal.
+This approach will work best if you want to make the entire meal or family members who aren’t likely to make unexpected contributions to dinner.
+If your family is likely to make a casserole, a pie or anything with gluten, you may be better off being upfront about your plan to make a completely gluten-free and delicious holiday meal.

 2. Be Specific

-Whatever you decide about advance gluten-free notice, if a guest asks what to bring, tell them and make sure it’s an item that is naturally gluten free.
+Whatever you decide about advance gluten-free notice, if a family member offers to contribute, tell them and make sure it’s an item that is naturally gluten free.
 It will be easier for them and for you.
 Ask for a bottle of wine, soda or a vegetable or fruit tray.
-By giving guests specific things to bring, you will get some help, plus your guest will feel like they have contributed to the meal.
+By giving them specific things to bring, you will get some help, plus they will feel like they have contributed to the meal.
 And you can maintain the gluten-free nature of your holiday feast.

 If you have let everyone know you are serving a gluten- free dinner and someone still comes with a gluten-filled contribution, remember it is your meal.
-You can politely thank the guest and put the item aside.
+You can politely thank them and put the item aside.
 Skip the gluten-free lecture but don’t feel pressured to serve the gluten-free food if you don’t want to.
-Pie or cake can easily be cut into smaller servings and sent home with guests who are not gluten free.
+Pie or cake can easily be cut into smaller servings and given to family members who are not gluten free.

 1. Keep Holiday ‘Helpers’ Busy

-Hosting a gluten-free meal for the holidays can be a lot of work, but it can also be rewarding.
+Having a gluten-free meal for the holidays can be a lot of work, but it can also be rewarding.
 You get to put your gluten-free cooking skills to work and gain more experience pulling off a grand-scale, exclusively gluten-free meal.
-Gluten-free family members and guests get the chance to fully participate in the important ritual of sharing food.
+Gluten-free family members get the chance to fully participate in the important ritual of sharing food.

-With a little planning and practice, you can have an awesome gluten-free meal steeped in tradition and good taste.
-Just be prepared.
-Everyone may immediately start planning to come back next year.
+With a little planning and practice, you can have an awesome gluten-free meal steeped in tradition and good taste!

 Gluten-Free Kid-Friendly Recipes